 - Hold Key: Shift ⇧ and long-click the "m" icon at the bottom of Meld Studio.
 This opens the Experimental Features popover.

-Vertical Canvas Resolution
+Portrait Canvas Resolution

 Multi Canvas Bitrate

-Can I do vertical streams?
+Can I do portrait streams?